Skip to main content

 While shares are held, shareholders enjoy many benefits, including access to capital, income and the protection of diversified holdings.

-Access to capital: Unit holders can pledge shares to borrow money for elder support care services through Legacy’s credit relationship with Farm Credit Services of America, using dividend payments to service debt without having to sell shares and incur capital gains tax.
+Access to capital: Unit holders can pledge shares to borrow money for elder support care services through Legacy’s credit relationship with Farm Credit Services of America, without having to sell shares and incur capital gains tax.

-Income: While shares are owned, shareholders receive passive financial as shares owned yield quarterly dividends and appreciation.
+Income: While shares are owned, shareholders receive passive income as the shares owned yield quarterly dividends and appreciation.

 Protection with Diversity: Retaining unit ownership in a broad portfolio of farmland results in the ability to take advantage of future revenue sources derived from the entire portfolio – like wind, solar, wetlands, easements, mineral rights and of course revenue from crop production.

 One of the most profound benefits is the ability to plan for one’s own estate as well as heirs.
-Share ownership in Legacy’s 721 Exchange means a once static asset like farmland is able to be easily divided amongst heirs once it is converted to shares provide shareholders with ultimate flexibility in gifting, bequeathing and retaining.
+Share ownership in Legacy’s 721 Exchange means a once static asset like farmland is able to be easily divided amongst heirs, providing shareholders with ultimate flexibility in gifting, bequeathing and retaining shares for themselves.

 How Does It Work?